cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

 ## Complete Exchange with a Sell Order

-Now, send a sell order packet, that fills a previously created buy order.
+Now, send a sell order packet that fills a previously created buy order.

 ```bash
 # Perform a sell order that get completely filled